CP1401/Practicals/prac_02/README.md

 completing them for extra practice and to extend yourself.
 The more practice you do, the more you develop and "lock in" your new skills.

-Create a new file, `practice.py` to complete these tasks in:
+Create a new file, `practice.py` to complete these tasks in.
+You do not need to submit this.

 ## BMI